What Is the Average Cost of Living in the Bahamas? [2025]

 What impacts the cost of living in The Bahamas?

-The Bahamas is the most expensive out of all Caribbean countries.
+The Bahamas is the most expensive of all the Caribbean countries.
 Why?
 It’s mainly due to real estate.

-While you can still find affordable accommodations, the creme de la creme luxury real estate The Bahamas is known for can be expensive.
+While there are some more affordable accommodations, The Bahamas is known for offering the creme de la creme luxury real estate The Bahamas.

-Now, let’s look at the average monthly rent in The Bahamas:
+Now, let’s look at the average rent in The Bahamas

 Rent might seem expensive to some expats, but if you’re coming from a big city like New York, San Francisco, or Toronto, your rent will feel equivalent or mid-priced, if not slightly cheaper.